qais-altloa/CNN_Image_classification/README.md

 6
 ```

-The flattening calculation is:
+The flattening operation is:

 ```text
 2 × 2 × 16 = 64
 ```

-Therefore, the Dense layer receives 64 inputs.
+Therefore, the Dense layer receives 64 input features.

 ---